 Have you ever wondered what it would sound like if your entire family pulled out their instruments they hadn’t played since high school and tried to have a jam session?

 Well now is your chance to see.
 Have a “band practice” night, where everyone in your family plays their instrument of choice.
 The laughter will probably be louder than the music.
+The same applies to a group of friends.

 Don’t play an instrument?
 No problem!
 Basic percussion and beatboxing is always appreciated.